pytexas/pytexas.github.io/input/schedule/talks/index.md

 <h2>
 Talk:
-Stand Back!: Building a scientific computing lab on public clouds with Python
+<a id="scientific-lab">Stand Back!: Building a scientific computing lab on public clouds with Python</a>
 </h2>
 <p>
 As a citizen scientist, you want to learn more, but you’re hitting the limits of your computer.
 In this live demo, we’ll use Python to build a data lab on a public cloud.
 We’ll use that infrastructure to explore public data, and we’ll learn a bit more about “the cloud” along the way.